Evaluation and Research Advisory Committee (ERAC)

 The ERAC’s research focus areas and program evaluation are tightly aligned with the Board’s mission and strategic priorities.
 The ERAC provides recommendations to the NBCRNA Board of Directors for their review and final determination.

 In 2022, the ERAC and staff co-created a research agenda using a Delphi method, which involved multiple rounds of input gathering, prioritization/rating exercises, and ensuing discussions among ERAC and NBCRNA staff to generate and refine the agenda.
 The agenda encompasses research questions, program evaluation ideas, and continuous quality improvement projects.
-While initial rounds of input gathering generated 50 potential research questions, participants were asked to take part in several surveys to achieve consensus and converge on a concentrated list of research topics.
+While initial rounds of input generated 50 potential research questions, participants were asked to take part in several surveys to achieve consensus and converge on a concentrated list of research topics.
 Substantial care was taken throughout the process to clearly link the research questions to specific elements of the Board’s strategic plan.
-After three rounds of rating the priority, feasibility, relevance, and impact, the ERAC recommended the following research agenda questions, which was approved by the NBCRNA Board of Directors, to be designed and implemented over the next three to five years:
+After three rounds of rating the priority, feasibility, relevance, and impact, the ERAC recommended the following research agenda questions and were approved by the NBCRNA Board of Directors to be executed by 2026: